Funekyo/Ujiki/README.md

 ***ujiki*** - *"a record of time being for a while"*

-**This project explores how AI tools can be used with epistemic clarity and ethical intention to work with the poetry of Zen Master Dōgen.
+**This project explores how AI tools can be used with epistemic clarity and ethical intention to analyse and re-imagine the poetry of Zen Master Dōgen.
 The focus is on translation, grammatical analysis, and creative rendering—not as automation, but as a means to bring ancient stillness into the turmoil of the now.**

 I treat AI not as a shortcut but as a lens, testing how it can support human understanding, poetic presence, and creative work.